MarkBahr/javascript-matching-game-app/README.md

 ### Project's Purpose

-Because I love learning and teaching United States history, I decided it would be fun to create a game where you match the names and faces of U.S. Presidents.
-This project shows my skills in using JavaScript for front end web development, as well as some basic skills using HTML and CSS styles.
-I really enjoyed working on this project.
-It’s quite fun to play, and the end result looks beautiful.
+Because I love United States history, I had a blast creating a game where you match the names and faces of U.S. Presidents.
+This project shows my skills in using JavaScript for front end web development, as well as HTML and CSS.
+It’s quite fun to play, and the end result looks beautiful. <a href="https://gluconatekid.github.io/ProgrammingProjects/matching-game/index.html">Click here to play.</a>

 ### Game Levels

 The game has three levels.
 Each level has the cards with the names and pictures of six U.S. presidents.
 Level one includes presidents from George Washington, in 1789, to James Monroe in 1829.
 Level two goes from Andrew Jackson to Zachary Taylor, and Level three contains prominent presidents since 1861, such as Abraham Lincoln, Franklin Delano Roosevelt and Ronald Reagan.
+(Note: This game is eant for browwers on desktop or laptop computers.
+If played on a tablet or phone, you will have to re-size the screen.)

 ### Playing the Game